Wyalii/Wyalii/README.md

 ###

-<p align="left">My name is Giorgi and I'm a Frontend Web Developer, from Georgia,Tbilisi</p>
+<p align="left">My name is Giorgi and I'm a Software Developer, from Georgia,Tbilisi</p>

 ###